Noncommutative maximal ergodic inequalities associated with doubling conditions: Individual ergodic theorems

-Then $(A_{r}x)_{r>0}$ converges a.u. to $Px$ as $r\to\infty$ for all $1<p<\infty$.
+Then $(A_{r}x)_{r>0}$ converges a.u. to $Px$ as $r\to \infty $ for all $1<p<\infty $.

-Moreover, if $\alpha$ is a continuous action of $G$ on $\mathcal{M}$ by $\tau$-preserving automorphisms (i.e. $\alpha$ satisfies \emph{$(\mathbf A ')$}), then $(A_{r}x)_{r>0}$ converges a.u. to $Px$ as $r\to\infty$ for all $x\in L_{1}(\mathcal{M})$. \end{thm}
+Moreover, if $\alpha $ is a continuous action of $G$ on $\mathcal{M}$ by $\tau $-preserving automorphisms (i.e., $\alpha $ satisfies \emph{$(\mathbf{A} ')$}), then $(A_{r}x)_{r>0}$ converges a.u. to $Px$ as $r\to \infty $ for all $x\in L_{1}(\mathcal{M})$. \end{thm}

-\begin{proof} Note that for $1\leq p\leq 2$ and $2<p'<\infty$, $L_p(\mathcal{M})\cap L_{p'}(\mathcal{M})$ is dense in $L_p(\mathcal{M})$, and $(A_{r}x)_{r>0}$ converges a.u. to $Px$ for all $x\in L_{p'}(\mathcal{M})$ according to Proposition \ref{prop:individual}.
-Then the theorem is an immediate consequence of Lemma \ref{lem:principle litvinov} and Theorem \ref{thm:max doubling}. \end{proof}
+\begin{proof} Note that for $1\leq p\leq 2$ and $2<p'<\infty $, $L_{p}(\mathcal{M})\cap L_{p'}(\mathcal{M})$ is dense in $L_{p}(\mathcal{M})$, and $(A_{r}x)_{r>0}$ converges a.u. to $Px$ for all $x\in L_{p'}(\mathcal{M})$ according to Proposition~\ref{prop:individual}.
+Then the theorem is an immediate consequence of Lemma~\ref{lem:principle litvinov} and Theorem~\ref{thm:max doubling}. \end{proof}

-For word metrics on groups of polynomial growth, it is well-known that the associated balls satisfy the Følner condition (see \cite{breuillard14polygrowth,tessera07polygrowth}).
-Together with Corollary \ref{cor:weakonepoly} we obtain the following result.
-This also proves the a.u. convergence on $L_1(\mathcal M)$ stated in Theorem \ref{thm:main poly}.
+For word metrics on groups of polynomial growth, it is well known that the associated balls satisfy the F{\o}lner condition (see \cite{breuillard14polygrowth,tessera07polygrowth}).
+Together with Corollary~\ref{cor:weakonepoly} we obtain the following result.
+This also proves the a.u. convergence on $L_{1}(\mathcal{M})$ stated in Theorem~\ref{thm:main poly}.